2008 Romanian local elections: Notable partial election

 The legislature of the local authorities is of four years, for all the local authorities.
 Local elected officials who cannot serve the full term (due to death, incompatibility or resignation) are replaced.
 The members of the Local Councils and County Councils are replaced by the next person on the list elected.
 For the Mayors and Presidents of the County Councils, elected on a two-round system, and first past the post respectively, no later than 90 days from the vacancy of the post the Government must announce the day the early election is called.
 The election is not called if the vacancy occurs in the last six months of the term.
 The newly elected Mayors and Presidents of the County Councils serve the rest of the term.
 The ad interim Mayors and Presidents of the County Councils are one of the Deputy-Mayors (elected by the Local Council, if the settlement has more than one Deputy-Mayor), and one of the Vice President of the County Council, elected by the County Council.

 Cluj-Napoca

-On 22 December 2008 Emil Boc was sworn in as Prime Minister of Romania.
+On 22 December 2008, Emil Boc was sworn in as Prime Minister of Romania.
 He resigned from the office of Mayor of Cluj-Napoca on 4 January 2009.
 The Government called for partial election in Cluj-Napoca on 15 February 2009.
-The three main competitors were the ad interim Mayor of Cluj-Napoca, Sorin Apostu (PD-L), former Cluj County Council President and current Senator Marius Nicoară (PNL), and former Cluj-Napoca Police commander, Teodor Pop-Puşcaş (PSD).
+The three main competitors were the ad interim Mayor of Cluj-Napoca, Sorin Apostu (PDL), former Cluj County Council President and current Senator Marius Nicoară (PNL), and former Cluj-Napoca Police commander, Teodor Pop-Pușcaș (PSD).